Pest Wildlife Removal

 Habitat Modification – Our Wildlife Professionals Can Do This For You

-Secure under deck, house eaves and chimney access points with a sturdy metal mesh wire.
+Secure under the deck, house eaves and chimney access points with a sturdy metal mesh wire.

 Use commercially available chimney caps so that a fire hazard is not created.
 (Take care not to accidentally trap any animals inside while doing this.)